mikejac/node-red-contrib-google-smarthome/README.md

 ---
 ## Introduction

-A collection of Node-RED nodes to control your smart home devices via Google Assistant.
+A collection of Node-RED nodes to control your smart home devices via Google Assistant or the Google Home App.

 What this module does NOT:
 It does not directly interface with devices made by Google, for example Nest thermostats